GravityKit/GravityView/readme.txt

 = 2.0.8.2 on June 1, 2016 =

+* Added: Allow passing `{get}` Merge Tags to [gventry] and [gvfield] shortcodes
 * Fixed: Edit Entry showing "Invalid link" warnings when multiple Views are embedded on a page
-* Added: Allow passing `{get}` Merge Tags to [gventry] and [gvfield] shortcodes
 * Fixed: Issues with legacy template back-compatiblity (A-Z Filters) and newer API widgets (Maps)
+* Fixed: Translations for entry "meta", like "Created By" or "Date Created"

 __Developer Notes__